 “Success” is as unique as the person pursuing it.
 But all successful people have one important thing in common: They strategically design their lives to align with the things they care about the most.

 Practically, that means before you can create a daily schedule that helps you accomplish your goals and live the life you want to live, you have to define what you value.
-An understanding of these things will help you pinpoint priorities that make sense and, ultimately, organize your day accordingly.
+An understanding of these things will help you pinpoint priorities that make sense for a work life balance and, ultimately, organize your day accordingly.

 As a first step, carve out some time to think about what’s important to you.
 Make a list, in order.
 Then, find ways to incorporate those things in your daily and weekly routines in time blocks that honor how important each value is.